Using Philips Hue Sunrise Routine for SAD Light Therapy

 This is great in the summer however in the winter months you may have to get up before the sun has risen and it is still pitch black outside.

-Using your Philips Hue as a Sunrise Alarm
+How to use Philips Hue as a Sunrise Alarm

 In the hue application is a tab called ‘Routines’, it was called alarms before.
 With Routines you can have room lights come on at set times and turn off at a set time, great for making it look like someone is in your house when you are away for example.